stathissideris/dali/doc/layout.md

 corresponding edge of another element, or in relation to a "guide" which a theoretical horizontal or vertical line on the screen.

-This is a simple case where the bottom edges of the last three circles are aligned to the bottom edge of the first circle:
+Here's a simple case where the bottom edges of the last three circles are aligned to the bottom edge of the first circle:

 ```clojure